 To have more cash on hand, look to see how you can eliminate or reduce your debt.
 If you have credit card debt, try to scale back on any unneeded spending and set a budget to determine how much you should spend on necessities.
 Now may also be a good time to consider refinancing or consolidating your mortgage or any loans.

 If you are struggling during this time, there are always ways to defer payments to keep debt from piling up.
-Many loan services are offering forbearance under the CARES Act.
-Right now, if you request loan forbearance, it will not damage your credit score.
 While the repayment options vary from lender to lender, if you openly communicate with your creditor, they should help you find a solution that works best for you, and can boost your finances.

 How much cash is enough?